yetulaxman/ContainersHPC2024/_hands-on/fastqc_nextflow.md

 ```

 ### Passing parameters to Nextflow pipeline
-Nextflow parameters in script are declared by prepending to a variable name with the prefix *params*, separated by dot character (e.g., params.reads).
+Nextflow parameters in the script are declared by prepending to a variable name with the prefix *params*, separated by dot character (e.g., params.reads).
 Parameters thus specified in script are used by default.
 The parameter can also be specified on the command line by prefixing the parameter name with a double dash character (e.g., --reads).

 Here is an example of declaring parameters (here, input files) to *FastQC* software inside Nextflow script (NOT for running the command on the terminal):